leoromanovsky/java-dse-driver/changelog/README.md

 - [bug] JAVA-1472: Creating more than one DseCluster in single process produces WARNs in logs.
 - [new feature] JAVA-1475: Allow users to implement DSLs with GLVs.

+Merged from OSS 3.x:

+- [documentation] JAVA-1550: FAQ Entry for BusyPoolException.

 ### 1.3.0